The Science Behind Size Exclusion Chromatography

 How Ion Exchange Works

-Ion exchange chromatography separates ions and polar molecules based on their affinity to the ion exchange resins.
-This method is frequently used for purifying proteins, peptides, and nucleotides.
+Ion exchange chromatography separates ions and ionic molecules based on their affinity to ion-exchange resins.
+It is routinely employed for the purification of proteins, peptides, and nucleotides.

 Principle of Ion Exchange